jherby2k/PowerShellAudio/README.md

 An extensible, multi-format audio conversion and tagging module for Windows PowerShell.

-**_PowerShell Audio is being replaced with [AudioWorks](https://github.com/jherby2k/AudioWorks)_**, written to the .NET Standard 2.0 specification.
-It aims for cross-platform support (via PowerShell Core), and should be released in the same timeframe: Late 2017 / Early 2018.
+**_PowerShell Audio is no longer maintained._** It has been replaced with [AudioWorks](https://github.com/jherby2k/AudioWorks), which is cross-platform, runs under PowerShell Core, and offers higher performance.
+There are also some issues with PowerShell Audio's ReplayGain 2.0 implementation that are too difficult to solve with a simple bugfix release.

 ## Getting Help
 [Visit the wiki](https://github.com/jherby2k/PowerShellAudio/wiki).